Cerest/IQTMaterials/Module 6: Testing.md

 # Test Driven Development #

 ## Intro to TDD ##
 What is TDD?
-TDD is a strategy in software development to write tests for what you want before you write code for what to occur.
+TDD is a software development strategy to write tests for what we want before we write code for it to occur.
 As general rules,
-* Write only enough of a unit test to fail
+* Write only enough of a test to fail
 * Write only enough production code to make the failing unit test pass

 This seems like an esoteric concept.
 So before we demonstrate how to do TDD, let us first understand the nature of tests before we delve into TDD itself.